Anthropology Program Requirements for 2020–2021

 Minor in Anthropology

 A minor in anthropology consists of six anthropology courses (18 credits) with at least one of the courses at or above the 300 level.
-These courses may include any listed ANTH course, with the exclusion of ANTH 199.
+These courses may include any listed ANTH course, excluding any foundational core courses (Learning Community, Research-Based Writing, and Data Analytics).

 Note: Only one course applied to a student's major may also be used to satisfy a requirement in the anthropology minor.
 For students minoring in anthropology, a grade point average of 2.00 is required for all courses designated as anthropology (ANTH) and taken in residence that may be applied to the minor.